HTTP - Responses

-The Status-Line consisting of the protocol version followed by a numeric status code and its associated textual phrase.
+A Status-Line consists of the protocol version followed by a numeric status code and its associated textual phrase.
 The elements are separated by space SP characters.

 Status-Line = HTTP-Version SP Status-Code SP Reason-Phrase CRLF

-A server supporting HTTP version 1.1 will return following version information:
+A server supporting HTTP version 1.1 will return the following version information: